 Students’ level of familiarity with educational research is an important consideration.
 It is possible that a failure to make explicit the value of health professional education research and the processes involved is a less obvious, but critical negative influence on student participation.
 There is a paucity of educational research training in many health professions programs, and where students are trained in research, it is heavily weighted toward the clinical paradigm.
 The differences between the clinical and educational paradigms are well established in the literature (Schuwirth & Durning, 2018).
 Thus, students may be unfamiliar with the conduct of health professional education research, including for instance, qualitative study designs, and how research informs teaching, learning and curricula.
 This also intersects with their capacity to see the relevance and benefit of research to themselves or others.

-The often-blurred distinction between education research and evaluation may unduly negatively influence student participation in research.
+The often-blurred distinction between education research and evaluation of teaching and courses, may unduly negatively influence student participation in research.
 There is evidence of student skepticism of the value of university surveys to evaluate higher education programs (Spooren & Christiaens, 2017).
 Although disgruntled students may utilise evaluation surveys for their complaints, they often perceive that few actions result from them (Uttl, White, & Gonzalez, 2017).
 This may in part reflect poor communication from staff about how the outcomes of evaluation have been used to implement program and curriculum improvement.
 This is a vicious cycle, since university surveys for evaluation of teaching are widely dismissed by teaching staff as poor-quality evidence due to low participation rates and participation in evaluation is enhanced by student perception that teachers will utilise the results (Hornstein & Law, 2017; Iqbal, Lee, Pearson, & Albon, 2016; Uttl et al., 2017).
-This conflation between educational evaluation and research can engender poor perceptions and attitudes about educational research which impacts on intended and actual participation.
-Both health professional education evaluation and research require good student participation to yield meaningful results and inform educational improvement.
+This conflation between educational evaluation and research can engender poor perceptions and attitudes about educational research which impact on intended and actual participation.
+Both health professional education evaluation and research require high levels of student participation to yield meaningful results and inform educational improvement.

 Ethical considerations